wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-python-create-deploy-django-app.md

 - [Django and MySQL on Azure with Python Tools for Visual Studio]
 - [Django and SQL Database on Azure with Python Tools for Visual Studio]

+For more information, see the [Python Developer Center](/develop/python/).

+## What's changed
+* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)

 <!--Link references-->
-[Django and MySQL on Azure with Python Tools for Visual Studio]: /documentation/articles/web-sites-python-ptvs-django-mysql
+[Django and MySQL on Azure with Python Tools for Visual Studio]: web-sites-python-ptvs-django-mysql.md
-[Django and SQL Database on Azure with Python Tools for Visual Studio]: /documentation/articles/web-sites-python-ptvs-django-sql
+[Django and SQL Database on Azure with Python Tools for Visual Studio]: web-sites-python-ptvs-django-sql.md
-[SQL Database]: /documentation/articles/web-sites-python-ptvs-django-sql
+[SQL Database]: web-sites-python-ptvs-django-sql.md
-[MySQL]: /documentation/articles/web-sites-python-ptvs-django-mysql
+[MySQL]: web-sites-python-ptvs-django-mysql.md

 <!--External Link references-->
 [Azure SDK for Python 2.7]: http://go.microsoft.com/fwlink/?linkid=254281